Paulsky/tax-switch/README.txt

 Some WooCommerce Blocks are not fully compatible with this plugin as they do not use standard WooCommerce filters for price display.
 This is a known limitation of WooCommerce Blocks and not specific to this plugin.
 You can fix this by using WooCommerce shortcodes instead of the WooCommerce Blocks.

 == Changelog ==
+= 1.2.5 =
+* Fixed tax calculation if customer is VAT exempt

 = 1.2.4 =
 * Always register the block/shortcode scripts and styles.
 Only enqueue them if the block or shortcode is executed
 * Fixed price display issues in Tiered Pricing Table for WooCommerce when shop prices are set to display excluding VAT by default